returnmagic/Backend-Customization-AWS-Lambda/examples/giftcardCreate/README.md

 # `giftcardCreate` Integration
-The `giftcardCreate` request will be executed, once a return is refunded, if a gift card is needed.
-It will typically creates a new gift card, but some services will simply issue store credit to the customers.
+The `giftcardCreate` request will be executed once a return is refunded for all returns that need a giftcard.
+Your external service will be responsible of creating a giftcard or issuing store credit and return any relevant information to Return Magic.

-Return Magic will be responsible of sending a confirmation email to the customer.
+Once a giftcard is created, Return Magic will be responsible to notify the customer.

 ## Structure of the request